 During this time two people pointed out the strong philosophical and spiritual inclinations in my astrological chart.
 I took this as a sign to embrace this aspect of myself more fully and returned to school, first for an undergraduate degree in cultural and religious studies, then for a graduate degree in liberal studies, which I specifically designed around the idea of exploring our relationship with life and writing a book from the research that would come of it.

-Each one of my graduate courses has evolved into one of the chapters of Deep Living, due out this winter, chapters on healing our life and our culture, healing our relationships with nature, agriculture, food, our bodies, healing the way we communicate with one another, and speculation about why our culture is in such seeming disarray and what we can do about it.
+Each one of my graduate courses has evolved into one of the chapters of the award-winning DEEP LIVING, chapters on healing our life and our culture, healing our relationships with Nature, agriculture, food, our bodies, healing the way we communicate with one another, and speculation about why our culture is in such seeming disarray and what we can do about it.
 Although I will never be a physician, I love the fact that my life is coming full circle back to healing, albeit in a much broader sense.

 I live in a net-zero house in the beautiful Hudson Valley with my loving family, two cats, and four bee hives.
 Good food and good company make me happiest, and I still love to travel as much as I did when I was younger.